Teen musician Allie Sherlock, a native of Co Cork, is on the rise to fame.

 The 15-year-old Cork singer regularly posts covers and busking performances on her social media accounts and has amassed a huge social media following.

-Sherlock can trace some of her social media following back to Canadian superstar Justin Bieber, who shared her cover of his song "Intentions" on his own Instagram story in February this year.
+Sherlock can trace some of her social media following back to Canadian superstar Justin Bieber, who shared her cover of his song "Intentions" on his own Instagram story.

 The pair enjoy a good relationship and Sherlock has called Bieber "an amazing person" in the past.

-However, that relationship turned frosty earlier this year in the wake of the killing of George Floyd in Minneapolis when Bieber called Sherlock out for not using her social media influence in the fight against racism.
+However, that relationship turned frosty in the wake of the killing of George Floyd in Minneapolis, in 2020, when Bieber called Sherlock out for not using her social media influence in the fight against racism.

 Bieber reacted angrily to one of Sherlock's Instagram posts which simply asked "what's one thing you can't do without?"